Court continues remotely even during the pandemic.

-Judge Baddour is keenly interested in issues of professionalism amongst lawyers.
+Judge Baddour is keenly interested in issues of professionalism among lawyers.
 For over a decade, he has participated in the Witt Professionalism Roundtable, which is a UNC School of Law forum for law students, professors, attorneys, and judges to discuss issues of professionalism.

 Judge Baddour recently returned to the Board of Directors of the Elliott Road (Chapel Hill) Branch of the State Employees Credit Union.
 He chaired that Board from 2014-15.
 He served on the Board of the Furlow Fund in 2015-16, an organization dedicated to supporting the delivery of comprehensive, compassionate, and timely surgical, medical, and dental team care for children with craniofacial anomalies in the Middle East.

 To contact Judge Baddour, please email .